 On Monday January 10, during my short US tour, on the 9th anniversary of the opening of Guantánamo, which was designed to publicize the plight of the remaining 173 prisoners, who have been largely abandoned by the law, and by the Obama administration (see “The Political Prisoners of Guantánamo“), I spent the morning in Washington D.C., having travelled there from New York the evening before with Debra Sweet, the National Director of The World Can’t Wait, who organized my trip to the US.
-At lunchtime on Tuesday, I met with Guantánamo attorneys to discuss possible strategies for the year ahead, and was then picked up by the prolific blogger and activist David Swanson, and taken to Russia Today, where we did a brief interview about gun control, which is cross-posted below.
+At lunchtime on Tuesday, I met with Guantánamo attorneys to discuss possible strategies for the year ahead, and was then picked up by the prolific blogger and activist David Swanson, and taken to Russia Today, where we did a brief interview about gun control, which is posted below via YouTube.

 We then headed off — with Debra — to Baltimore, where both Debra and I were David’s guests at an event promoting War Is A Lie, his compelling new book, and a manifesto for a war-free America.
 This was the first time I had met David, after years of correspondence between us, and it was great to spend time with him, and also to meet so many committed activists in the Baltimore area.

 For the event in the evening, at the Barnes & Noble branch near John Hopkins University, a large and lively crowd enthusiastically welcomed the presentation of an award to Bill Hughes, an indefatigable activist who films everything that takes place in the Baltimore/Washington D.C.
-Area, and after a choir sang the old gospel song, “Down by the Riverside” (aka “Ain’t Gonna Study War No More”) — which struck all of us as something that should happen more often — David talked about his book, I discussed Guantánamo, and Debra spoke about the work of The World Can’t Wait, and I’m delighted that videos of my talk and of David’s presentation, are available below, via YouTube.
+Area, and after a choir sang the old gospel song, “Down by the Riverside” (aka “Ain’t Gonna Study War No More”) — which struck all of us as something that should happen more often — David talked about his book, I discussed Guantánamo, and Debra spoke about the work of The World Can’t Wait, and I’m delighted that videos of my talk and of David’s presentation, are available below, via YouTube (here and here).

 Andy Worthington in Baltimore.